 Arrangements by Cremation & Funeral Service by Gary S Silvat, Inc. Share memories or send condolences by visiting: www.cremateohio.com.

-in memory of Dennis James Zitello Jr, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Dennis James Zitello Jr, please visit our floral store.